 Where are the folders in Gmail?
 Are labels the same as folders?
 How are both different from categories?

 You might have questions like these about the web version of Gmail if you’re new to it.
-To help you get familiar with Gmail, we’ll give you the gist of all the essential Gmail features you should really know about.
+To help you get familiar with Gmail terms, we’ll list the key features of Gmail you should really know about.

 1. Conversation View